 - Strengthening pride of place in key neighborhoods

-As part of Come Home, the City is committing to the delivery of 30-100 affordable units across the six focus communities.
-Construction starts on the case study buildings is estimated to commence in the second half of 2023.
+As part of Come Home, the City is committing to the delivery of 30-100 housing units across the six focus communities.

 Current Progress Report

 We wish to thank the scores of design firms across Chicago and far beyond who responded to the Come Home RFQ.
-We are excited to announce the following shortlist of 42 teams that have been invited to present their design solutions in a pop-up poster exhibition at the Chicago Architecture Center in March 2023.
-Stay tuned for more announcements about this public event coming soon.
+We are excited to announce the following shortlist of 42 teams that have been invited to present their design solutions in a pop-up poster exhibition at the Chicago Architecture Center March 3-26, 2023.

-In the meantime, we encourage everyone to peruse the breadth of talent that will soon be sharing their new ideas at the CAC.
-A selection of winning design teams from the exhibition will then move on to Phase 3 in the Come Home competition spring 2023.
+See more about the competition exhibition here, or provide your feedback on the designs here.
+A selection of winning design teams from the exhibition will then move on to Phase 3 in the Come Home competition.